José Veras

 José Enger Veras Romero (born October 20, 1980) is a Dominican former professional baseball relief pitcher.
 He was signed by the Tampa Bay Devil Rays organization in 1998.
 He made his Major League Baseball (MLB) debut in 2006 with the New York Yankees.
-He also played for the Cleveland Indians, Florida Marlins, Pittsburgh Pirates, Milwaukee Brewers, Detroit Tigers, Chicago Cubs and Houston Astros.
+He also played for the Cleveland Indians, Florida Marlins, Pittsburgh Pirates, Milwaukee Brewers, Detroit Tigers, Chicago Cubs, and Houston Astros.

 Playing career

-Minor leagues
+Tampa Bay Devil Rays

 Veras was signed as an undrafted free agent by the Tampa Bay Devil Rays in 1998.
-He rose through the Tampa Bay minor league system, mostly as a starter.
-Veras struggled when he reached AAA, and was converted to a relief pitcher.
+He steadily rose through the Tampa Bay minor league system as a starter.
+He missed spring training in 2002 due to visa issues and briefly pitched in the New York-Penn League to get himself ready for the season as a result.

+Veras was designated for assignment in 2002.
+He struggled when he reached Triple-A in 2003 and was moved to the bullpen, but still managed to lead the organization in strikeouts with 121.
 He was released after the 2004 season.

-He pitched for the Texas Rangers AAA affiliate, the Oklahoma RedHawks, in 2005.
+Texas Rangers

+Veras signed with the Texas Rangers for the 2005 season and was converted into a full-time reliever.
+He pitched for their Triple-A affiliate, the Oklahoma RedHawks, that year.
+He became a free agent at the end of the season.

 New York Yankees

+Veras signed with the New York Yankees before the 2006 season.
+He was called up on August 5 and pitched to a 4.09 ERA in 11 innings.
+In March 2007, Veras underwent surgery to remove bone chips in his elbow.
+He missed most of the season but rehabbed and returned to MLB as a September call up.
+Veras was added to the Yankees roster for the American League Division Series against the Cleveland Indians.

-Veras signed with the New York Yankees before the 2006 season, which he spent most of in AAA, though he also made his MLB debut, pitching 11 innings with a 4.09 earned run average (ERA).
-Veras was injured early in 2007, but rehabbed and returned to MLB as a September call up.
-After being called up to the majors early in the 2008 season, he emerged as a dominant force out of the bullpen and became the setup reliever after the Yankees traded Kyle Farnsworth.
-Veras was designated for assignment by the Yankees on June 16, 2009.
+Veras was cut at the end of spring training in 2008.
+After being called up to the majors on May 3, he emerged as a dominant force out of the bullpen.
+He was predominantly used in the 7th inning and became the setup reliever after the Yankees traded Kyle Farnsworth.
+Veras made the opening day roster out of spring training in 2009.
+After allowing 23 runs on 17 hits and 14 walks in 25 games, he was designated for assignment by the Yankees on June 16, 2009.

 Cleveland Indians

 On June 24, 2009, Veras was acquired by the Cleveland Indians for cash considerations.
-On August 5, 2009, he was designated for assignment, and on August 11, 2009, he was outrighted to AAA.
-He was called up again in September toward the end of the 2009 season.
-He was non-tendered by the Indians, making him a free agent.
+On August 5, 2009, he was designated for assignment, and on August 11, 2009, he was outrighted to Triple-A. He was called up again in September toward the end of the 2009 season.
+After the season, Veras was non-tendered by the Indians, making him a free agent.